augustepoiroux/LeanBlueprintCopilot/README.md

 - **Parse Project**: Parses the Lean Blueprint project in the current workspace and extracts information about the project.
 Necessary for the Copilot agent mode to work properly.
 Should be run again whenever the project is updated.
 - **Build PDF**: Builds the PDF document from the Lean Blueprint project.
 - **Build Web**: Builds the web documentation from the Lean Blueprint project.
-- **Check Declarations**: Run the "checkdecls" command from the Lean Blueprint package.
+- **Check Declarations**: Run the `checkdecls` command from the Lean Blueprint package.
 Official description: "check that every Lean declaration name that appear in the blueprint exist in the project (or in a dependency of the project such as Mathlib).
 This requires a compiled Lean project, so make sure to run lake build beforehand."
 - **Build All**: Run "Build PDF", "Build Web", and "Check Declarations" commands in sequence.
 - **Serve Web Blueprint**: Serve the web documentation from the Lean Blueprint project.
 This will start a local server that serves the web documentation, allowing you to view it inside VS Code.